evawlve/Lab-Report-1/lab1.md

   - a few specific commands you can try are 'cd ~' 'ls -lat' 'ls -a'
   - Commands running may look something like this:

-Example Running the ==mkdir== command and making a new directory named "hello":

 ![Image](commandinserver.png)

+Example Running the <mark>mkdir</mark> command and making a new directory named "hello":

   ![Image](Term.png)